Primeiro Impacto: Broadcast

 The newscast debuted at 6am BRT on March 28, 2016, after a replayed edition of Jornal do SBT.
 It was displayed daily, originally lasting for nearly three hours, and ended after losing more than half their time display, which aired between 6 am and 8.30 am airing until September with only one hour.
 The newscast was being broadcast in high definition on May 9, 2016, on the same day as the other SBT newscasts.

 In September 12, the newscast had an increase in broadcast time, passing that way to have the whole two hours.
 With this change, the rerun of Fofocando was canceled on September 9.

 After a brief break caused by a December 2016 cancellation, it returned on February 1, 2017 with Dudu Camargo announced as the permanent presenter, joined by Marcão do Povo.
 However, SBT management reformatted the program as an afternoon newscast in mid-March, but the decision was reversed.

 In 2018, the program expanded to 5 and a half hours of live news, and in 2018 moved its start to 4am, competing with TV Globo's Hora Um da Noticia.
 To mark SBT's 30th anniversary and the program's 5th year in 2021, Darlisson Dutra joined the program.

 In 2022, the program returned to a 6am start, but split into 3 editions all ending at 12nn BRT.
 When Bom Dia e Companhia ended its 28 year run on SBT that year, the newscast was the big winner, finally competing head on with the competition when the network gave the vacant slots left to it.
 By October, it became a seven-hour long newcast with a midday local news segment - no other Brazilian TV news program had ever done that before since Jornal da Record did that move in 1984 as a two hour primetime newscast, and it was the first time that a morning news program had ever done the impossible.

+In 2024, the program had its broadcast time cut to give way to the brand new program Chega Mais.